-Provide each classroom block with two 10,000L water harvesting tanks plus guttering
+Provide each permanent school block with a 10,000L water harvesting tank and guttering

-Activities» Purchase and install two large water tanks with guttering for Classroom Block 1 (2016)
+Activities» Purchase and install a large water tank with guttering for first primary classroom block (Achieved - December 2016)

-» Purchase and install two water tanks with guttering for Classroom Block 2 once it has been constructed
+» Purchase and install a large water tank with guttering for the administration block once it has been constructed (2017)

-» Purchase and install two water tanks with guttering for Classroom Block 3 once it has been constructed
+» Purchase and install a large water tank with guttering for second primary classroom block once it has been constructed

-The aim will have been met when all three classroom blocks are equipped with two water tanks and guttering per block
+The aim will have been met when all three classroom blocks and the administration block are equipped with a large water tank and guttering

 Reliable access to clean drinking water will reduce the incidence of gastrointestinal infections in the pupils and staff at Uphill Junior School.
-Provision of water (and soap) for hand washing after using the latrines/before eating will also reduce the incidence of disease and help to keep the whole school community healthy.
-Health data collected by the community nurse will be monitored by Trustees on their visits to Uphill Junior School to assess the anticipated benefits
+Provision of water and soap for hand washing after using the latrines/before eating will also reduce the incidence of disease and help to keep the whole school community healthy.
+Health data collected by the community nurse will be monitored by Trustees on their visits to Uphill Junior School to assess the benefits within the school community